SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/ml-openai.md

 1. Compute text embeddings ([link](/docs/low-code-spark/gems/machine-learning/ml-openai.md#compute-text-embeddings)).
 2. Answer a question, where the user has the option to provide context ([link](/docs/low-code-spark/gems/machine-learning/ml-openai.md#answer-a-question-with-a-given-context)).

 Follow along to learn how to interact with the OpenAI API using Prophecy's Low-code interface.
-Also recommended: follow [this guide](https://docs.prophecy.io/getting-started/gen-ai-chatbot) to use this Gem to build a Generative AI Chatbot.
+For an example set of Pipelines that use these Gems to create a Generative AI Chatbot, see this [guide.](/docs/getting-started/genaichatbot.md)

 :::caution
 As with all applications that interface with Large Language Models (LLMs), the OpenAI Gem can generate results that are incorrect and/or misleading.
 The OpenAI Gem is subject to the same [limitations and risks](https://platform.openai.com/docs/guides/embeddings/limitations-risks) as those posed by OpenAI itself.
 :::

-## Compute text embeddings
+### 1. Compute text embeddings

 Given a question input, the OpenAI Gem will return a text embedding by calling the OpenAI [ada-002 model](https://platform.openai.com/docs/guides/embeddings/how-to-get-embeddings).
 View the input and output from this Gem to understand the data formats and sample.

 ![Overview of the Gem showing the input and output for computing a text embedding](./img/openai-intro-compute-text-embeddings.png)

-### Configure: compute text embeddings
+#### 1a.
+Configure

 Follow the steps below to configure the OpenAI Gem to compute text embeddings.